AlexMercedCoder/tutorialblog/content/blog/StencilJS/index.md

 ```

 Run the server npm start and you'll see the button.
-When generating the components, Stencil is automatically managing registering the components with the app so you don't have to export or import the components across your app, nice!
+When generating the components, Stencil is automatically managing to register the components with the app so you don't have to export or import the components across your app, nice!

 ## Events

-While there is a Listen decorator you can use there is also the ability to just add event in your JSX like you would in React.
+While there is a Listen decorator you can use there is also the ability to just add an event in your JSX like you would in React.

 ```ts
 import { Component, Host, h, Prop, State } from '@stencil/core';